-- Answering project hotline (513-287-2130) Monday through Friday from 8:30 a.m.
-4:30 p.m., with voice mail option after hours, and responding to customer questions. - Front-line response and forwarding of customer inquiries that come in via the project e-mail address: CentCorridorpipeline@duke-energy.com. - Developing, logging, and maintaining a dynamic customer comment database detailing each hotline call, project e-mail, OPSB docket filing, etc. and how each was handled. - Maintaining hard copies of all public input received via e-mail and the OPSB docket. - Creating and maintaining a master list of questions, sorted by topic of concern, that have been received from the public, obtaining answers, and responding back to the customer.
-This FAQ list is also posted and updated periodically on the project website. - Research and writing of special information/updates to be posted on the project website, http://www.duke-energy.com/ohio/natural-gas/central-corridor.asp. - Scheduling field survey visits with stakeholders as needed.
+- Answering project hotline (513-287-2130) Monday through Friday from 8:30 a.m. to 4:30 p.m., with voice mail option after hours, and responding to customer questions. - Frontline response and forwarding of customer inquiries that come in from the project email address: CentCorridorpipeline@duke-energy.com. - Developing, logging, and maintaining a dynamic customer comment database detailing each hotline call, project email, and OPSB docket filing, and how each was handled. - Maintaining hard copies of all public input received via email and the OPSB docket. - Creating and maintaining a master list of questions, sorted by topic of concern, that have been received from the public, obtaining answers, and responding back to the customer.
+This FAQ list is also posted and updated periodically on the project website.
+Research and writing of special information or updates to be posted on the project website, www.duke-energy.com/home/natural-gas/central-corridor-pipeline-ext. - Scheduling field survey visits with stakeholders as needed.

-Initial Meetings with Local Government Officials: Between February 3, 2016, and February 19, 2016, representatives from Duke Energy Ohio met with officials of 12 potentially affected communities (Sycamore Township, Madeira, Fairfax, Amberley Village, Columbia Township, Norwood, Golf Manor, Blue Ash, Silverton, Deer Park, Sharonville, Reading) to discuss the upcoming pipeline Project.
-Project details such as the need for the pipeline, size, pressure, and the approximate time line of the Application and construction duration were discussed.
+Initial Meetings with Local Government Officials: Between February 3, 2016, and February 19, 2016, representatives from Duke Energy Ohio met with officials of 12 potentially affected communities (Sycamore Township, Madeira, Fairfax, Amberley Village, Columbia Township, Norwood, Golf Manor, Blue Ash, Silverton, Deer Park, Sharonville, and Reading) to discuss the upcoming pipeline Project.
+Project details such as the need for the pipeline, size, pressure, and the approximate timeline of the Application and construction duration were discussed.
 Additionally, a map of three potential routes was reviewed.

-First and Second Public Informational Meeting: The first Public Information Meeting for the Project was held on March 22, 2016, at the Sycamore Township Community Center at 11580 Deerfield Road near the north-central zone of the Project area.
-Duke Energy Ohio displayed poster boards of the three proposed routes in addition to blue colored possible engineering reroutes for each alternative routing corridor.
-In addition, several GIS mapping stations were set up and available to members of the public so that they could identify their properties and to suggest alternatives and have comments recorded.
+First and Second Public Information Meeting: The first public information meeting for the Project was held on March 22, 2016, at the Sycamore Township Community Center at 11580 Deerfield Road near the north-central zone of the Project area.
+Duke Energy Ohio displayed poster boards of the three proposed routes in addition to blue colored possible engineering re-routes for each alternative routing corridor.
+In addition, several GIS mapping stations were set up and available to members of the public so that they could identify their properties, suggest alternatives, and have comments recorded.
 Comment cards were also available at all the stations.
-Safety, ROW, siting, real estate, construction/engineering experts, and OPSB Staff were on hand to answer questions.
+Safety, ROW, siting, real estate, construction and engineering experts, and OPSB staff were available to answer questions.
 Approximately 50 members of the public attended this open house.
-Comments generally included concern over Project need, size, scope, safety, and potential routing close to residential areas, particularly on private property in back-yards.
+Comments generally included concern over Project need, size, scope, safety, and potential routing close to residential areas, particularly on private property in backyards.